rs/golp/README.md

 Options:

+    -json
+            Wrap messages to JSON one object per line.
     -prefix string
             Go logger prefix set in the application if any.
     -strip
             Strip log line timestamps on output.
 ## License

 All source code is licensed under the [MIT License](https://raw.github.com/rs/golp/master/LICENSE).